When Your Boss is Difficult

 "How do you resist a control freak?" a reader asks and continues, "My supervisor is very controlling, but she is still my supervisor.
 I'm not sure resistance in this case is good.
 Can you help me with this?"

-Dear Cindy (name changed), at times at work we have to put up with a lot of nonsense unless we are willing to be fired.
+At times at work we have to put up with a lot of nonsense unless we are willing to be fired.
 We go to work to do a good job and earn a living, not to have wonderful relationships (unfortunately).
 If your boss is reasonable, you might be able to discuss with her that you feel you are being over-controlled and that this makes it difficult for you to give of your best.

 However, control freaks don't usually appreciate being told this.
 They are very insecure people and overcompensate by controlling those around them.